Pizza cake

 Pizza cake is a Canadian multiple-layer pizza baked in a pot or cake pan.
-First invented by Boston Pizza, recipes were posted online as early as April 2014, though they did not become viral until the Pillsbury Company posted an example in September 2014.
-Reviews have been mixed, with praise aimed at its taste and criticism leveled at its complexity and unhealthiness.
+First invented by Boston Pizza, recipes were posted online as early as April 2014, becoming a viral phenomenon when the Pillsbury Company posted an example in September 2014.
+Reviews have been mixed, with praise aimed at its taste and criticism levelled at its complexity and unhealthiness.

 History

 In April 2014, the Canadian-based chain Boston Pizza included the pizza cake as part of its Pizza Game Changers promotion, which featured numerous "outlandish" pizza-related products.
-The recipe quickly became the promotion's most popular, receiving 15,000 votes by 21 April – more than five times as much as its nearest competitor, the pizza mint.
+The recipe quickly became the promotion's most popular, receiving 15,000 votes by 21 April – more than five times as many as its nearest competitor, the pizza mint.
 It held this position until the promotion closed.
 The company advertised the concoction as "great for birthdays, bar mitzvahs, weddings, and even lonely nights watching infomercials".

 Inspired by the Boston Pizza promotion, later in April a recipe for pizza cake was posted to the So Good Blog; one Reddit user who tried the recipe described it as "heavenly", though with a strong "food hangover".
 In September 2014, a recipe for pizza cake by Shawn Syphus was posted by the Pillsbury Company.
 It soon circulated widely on the internet, becoming viral; the company was sometimes mistakenly attributed with originating the recipe.

 Preparation

 The So Good Blog recipe calls for regular pizza dough, rolled into a layer 1/5 inch thick, out of which six round pieces 6 1/3 inches (16 cm) in diameter are cut.
 These rounds are cooked in a preheated oven for 15 minutes, then allowed to cool.
-Meanwhile, baking powder is sprinkled into a pot, the sides of which are then lined with a 1/5 inch thick layer of dough.
+Meanwhile, baking paper is spread in a pot, the sides of which are then lined with a 1/5 inch thick layer of dough.
 When this is complete and the rounds are cooled, a round is placed at the bottom, then covered in pizza ingredients (including sauce, pepperoni, and cheese); this step is repeated until the pot is filled.
 After excess dough is trimmed off and the edges are tucked in, the pizza cake is baked for 45 minutes.